 Residents who fail a module more than the allowable number of times as a resident, may continue to take the module(s) after graduation from residency.
 Because passing the CORE is necessary to qualify for the APPLIED exam, they will not take the APPLIED until they have completed the CORE.
 They are considered Board Eligible because they have completed training.
 Their window of opportunity to become Board Certified is 5 years.

-Remote proctoring simply means that the proctor is not in the same room as the candidate.
-Typically, either the proctor watches by camera in real time or reviews video footage after the fact (“record and review”).
-Remote proctors are employed by the exam administration vendor, not the ABD.
+Online proctoring simply means that the proctor is not in the same room as the candidate.
+The proctor monitors the exam in real time via the candidate's webcam.
+Online proctors are employed by the exam administration vendor, not the ABD.

-Why did the ABD opt to use Remote Proctoring for the CORE Exam?
+Why did the ABD decide to offer Online Proctoring for the CORE Exam?

 When deciding how to best administer the CORE Exam to residents, security was a top priority.
 Minimizing the impact on clinic schedules and resident costs were also important factors.
-Remote Proctoring adequately addresses all considerations, allowing us to ensure the integrity of our exam content, confirm the identity of the test taker and monitor candidate activity during the exam, while also limiting resident absence from clinic and eliminating the need for residents to travel to distant testing sites.
+Online Proctoring adequately addresses all considerations, allowing the ABD to ensure the integrity of exam content, confirm the identity of the test taker and monitor candidate activity during the exam, while also limiting resident absence from clinic and eliminating the need for residents to travel to distant testing sites.
 This exam administration method has been vetted and approved by the American Board of Medical Specialties for our CORE Exam.

-What are the technical requirements for taking an exam via Remote Proctor?
+What are the technical requirements for taking an exam via Online Proctor?

-Taking the exam via Remote Proctor requires the following computer components:
+Taking the exam via Online Proctor requires a desktop or laptop computer* with the following components:

 2. A webcam + microphone

-2. Perform a scan of the room with the webcam, to demonstrate compliance with exam guidelines (i.e. no notes, text books, electronic devices).
+3. Snap pictures of the exam room surroundings (front, back, left and right), using a mobile phone to demonstrate compliance with exam guidelines (i.e. no notes, text books, electronic devices).

 For the duration of the exam:

-How can residents prepare for a seamless Remote Proctoring experience?
+How can residents prepare for a seamless Online Proctoring experience?

-In preparation for taking a remotely proctored exam, candidates will be instructed to perform a system check and take a sample test.
+In preparation for taking a online proctored exam, candidates will be instructed to perform a system check and take a sample test using the SAME computer and network that they plan to use for the exam.
 Doing so allows candidates to resolve technical issues in advance of exam day.
 As our initial administration of the CORE Exam approaches, we will publish additional information about the process and provide links to a system check and sample test.

 How do residents prepare for the APPLIED exam?